 Now that your compass is pointing in the right direction, you are all set to start your trip.
 The best part is you won’t have to adjust your compass again, unless you are traveling to a different location that has a different declination angle.

 If you are not sure of your new location’s declination angle, just look at your map.
 If you will be remaining within the map’s grid the angle will remain the same.
 If you are traveling outside the map’s grid you will need another map with information appropriate to that location.

 Adjust Compass Declination Using A Regular Compass

-For individual’s that do not have an adjustable compass, don’t despair.
-There is not much of a difference in the way the compass will look.
+If you don’t have an adjustable compass, don’t fret.
+They look basically the same.
 The main difference between an adjustable and a nonadjustable compass will become more noticeable when you start to navigate.

 Here is how to adjust magnetic declination on a nonadjustable compass:

 - Notice how the pointer index and the N on the bezel (the white ring with directions and lines printed on it) line up.
 This indicates that the compass has not been adjusted.

 - Turn the bezel ring so that the N lines up with the declination angle.
 For example, if the angle is 15°W, turn the ring so that the N is pointing 15° to the west.